Speaking of HealthSmart decisions improve your winter healthFebruary 23, 2024

 Heidi Skophammer, a speech pathologist in Mankato, Minnesota, has been able to use video visits to work with adult neurology patients recovering from a stroke and experiencing speech difficulties, as well as children struggling with articulation, language development and social skills.

-Stephanie Stencel, an occupational therapist in Mankato, also uses video visits to help postsurgical orthopedic patients with upper extremity conditions, including those who have undergone repair of various fractures, fracture dislocations, tendon lacerations and shoulder arthroplasty.
+Video visits also are used to help postsurgical orthopedic patients with upper extremity conditions, including those who have undergone repair of various fractures, fracture dislocations, tendon lacerations and shoulder arthroplasty.

 Benefits to video visits